 The health & safety lock has now been carried over into the Amendment 3 Design range allowing the board to be isolated for the safety of tradespeople during construction of a building.
 It allows electricians to use it when working on a circuit while keeping the rest of the installation live for functionality.

-Part M of the building regulations for England and Wales states that the location of wall mounted switches and socket outlets should be easily accessible and with sufficient space around to operate switches and protective devices.
+Part M of the building regulations for England and Wales states that the location of wall-mounted switches and socket outlets should be easily accessible and with sufficient space around to operate switches and protective devices.
 More often or not this means consumer units are on display in new homes.
 There has been much concern in the construction industry around metal being a less visually attractive material than its plastic predecessor.
 Consequently, David Wilson Homes was mindful that the chosen consumer unit would still have to retain an element of style in order to maintain its high standard of interior design.

-Jon Walker, Group Procurement Manager at David WIlson Homes said: “The appearance of the Design 30 is more streamlined and it is important that we specify products that support our strategy to build five star homes.”
+Jon Walker, Group Procurement Manager at David Wilson Homes said: “The appearance of the Design 30 is more streamlined and it is important that we specify products that support our strategy to build five-star homes.”

-Steve Matner, UK Residential Key Accounts Manager at Hager commented: “Not only is the Design 30 compliant with the legislation changes, it is positioned as a competitively priced, premium model of consumer unit.
-We believe there is a need for companies to pay closer attention to the standards of electrical distribution equipment as we are still seeing poor quality, imported products being installed across the UK.
+Steve Matner, our UK Residential Key Accounts Manager commented: “Not only is the Design 30 compliant with the legislation changes, it is positioned as a competitively priced, premium model of consumer unit.
+We believe there is a need for companies to pay closer attention to the standards of electrical distribution equipment as we are still seeing the poor quality, imported products being installed across the UK.
 We are thrilled that Barratt Developments has chosen the Design 30 consumer unit to be installed in all 17,000 of its new homes this year as it is championing quality electrical products.”

-Hager’s Design 30 consumer unit has been a popular choice across the market and is currently projected to be installed in 40,000 new homes across the UK this year.
+Our Design 30 consumer unit has been a popular choice across the market and is currently projected to be installed in 40,000 new homes across the UK this year.

 Products used in this case study